 A1 Trigger Gate is a free plugin that is simply amazing.
 It allows you to trigger the audio with a gated sound simply.
 You can then manipulate this with some built-in settings.

-- This plugin one of the few plugins discussed in this article that has an in-built pattern sequencer.
+- This plugin is one of the few plugins discussed in this article that has an in-built pattern sequencer.
 This pattern sequencer offers the user a choice between StepLink, LongStep, NoStep, and ShortStep pattern modes for different timing.
 Every beat comprises four steps (1/16 notes) or three steps (1/8T in triplet mode).

 - Despite being a free plugin, it stills provides you with integrated FX like delay, distortion, bandpass filter, etc.

 - “Global FX OFF” button which turns off all the applied FX while processing the signal

 - “Random” button which gives uninspired producers a starting point by applying a random sequence

 This plugin works fine with almost all versions of both Windows and macOS.
 It comes in VST/AU/AAX formats and supports both 32 and 64-bit devices.